some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-After a client has sent a SubscribeEventgroup the server shall send a SubscribeEventgroupAck considering the specified delay behaviour.
+After a client has sent a Subscribe Eventgroup entry the server shall send a Subscribe Eventgroup Ack entry considering the specified delay behavior.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_844
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+The client shall wait for the Subscribe Eventgroup Ack entry acknowledging an Subscribe Eventgroup entry.
+If this Subscribe Eventgroup Ack entry does not arrive before the next Subscribe Eventgroup entry is sent, the client shall do the following: send a Stop Subscribe Eventgroup entry and a Subscribe Eventgroup entry in the SOME/IP-SD message the Subscribe Eventgroup entry would have been sent with.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_691
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

-If the initial value is of concern - e.g. for fields - the server shall immediately send the first notification/event; i.e. event.
-The client shall repeat the SubscribeEventgroup message, if he did not receive the notification/event in a configurable timeout.
+If the initial value is of concern - i.e. for fields - the server shall immediately send the first notification/event; i.e. event.
+The client shall repeat the Subscribe Eventgroup entry, if it did not receive the notification/event in a configurable timeout.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_833
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+.. rst-class:: compact

+This means:

+* It is not allowed to send initial values of events upon subscriptions (pure event and not field).
+* The event messages of field notifiers must be sent on subscriptions (field and not pure event).

 .. feat_req:: 🎯
     :id: feat_req_someipsd_625